MIC-DKFZ/semantic_segmentation/README.md

 ## Download Pretrained Weights

-Pretrained weights for HRNet can be found here [here](https://github.com/HRNet/HRNet-Image-Classification#imagenet-pretrained-models).
+Pretrained weights for HRNet can be found [here](https://github.com/HRNet/HRNet-Image-Classification#imagenet-pretrained-models).
-Pretrained weights on ImageNet and PadddleClass weights are available.
+Thereby pretrained weights on ImageNet and PadddleClas weights are available.
-Since all models (HRNet, OCR, OCR+ASPP, MS OCR) are using an HRNet backbone, these weights can be used for all of them.
+Since all models (HRNet, OCR, OCR+ASPP, MS OCR) are using a HRNet backbone, these weights can be used for all of them.
-For MS OCR pretrained weights on [Mapillary](https://github.com/NVIDIA/semantic-segmentation#download-weights) are available.
+For MS OCR pretrained weights on Mapillary are available [here](https://github.com/NVIDIA/semantic-segmentation#download-weights).
-These Mapillary weights can be partially be used for the other models.
+These Mapillary weights can be also be used for the other models.
 Download the preferred weights (direct download links below) and put them in the *pretrained/* folder.
 - ImageNet weights: [download](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk)
 - PaddleClass weights: [download](https://github.com/HRNet/HRNet-Image-Classification/releases/download/PretrainedWeights/HRNet_W18_C_ssld_pretrained.pth)